 Mr. Lauren H. Moore, Executive Director

 Dr. Rummy Pandit, LPD*

-Rummy Pandit, LPD, who has been at Stockton since 2011, had served as the Executive Director of the Stockton Seaview Hotel and Golf Club, overseeing the facility’s $20 million operational and financial performance.
+Rummy Pandit, LPD, who has been at Stockton since 2011, serves as the Executive Director of the Lloyd D. Levenson Institute of Gaming, Hospitality and Tourism (LIGHT).
 During his tenure at Stockton he has served as Interim Associate Vice President, Facilities and Plant Operations and also as an instructor for the School of Business.